skippyr/becho/PLANNING.md

     + `normal`, this is the default value and refers to your terminal's default colors.
-  + The value of a color from the 8-bits color pallete, which is a value from 0 to 256.
-As curiosity, values from 0 to 16 corresponds to the 4-bits color pallete, and can be used instead of using one of the names mentioned in the previous item.
+  + The value of a color from the 8-bits color pallete, which is a value from 0 to 255.
+As curiosity, values from 0 to 15 corresponds to the 4-bits color pallete, and can be used instead of using one of the names mentioned in the previous item.

-Invalid colors values are color values that does not correspond to the scope of both color palletes listed previously.
+Invalid color values are color values that does not correspond to the scope of both color palletes mentioned previously.
 When an invalid color is used, `becho` will just not modify that color.

 Terminals that does not supports some of the color palletes will not be